Skip to Content

 Beer and Wine Alternatives

 No true Irish Shepherd’s Pie Recipe would be complete without a little Guinness.
-This famous Irish stout and a little dry red wine provides the perfect flavor to the meat and vegetables mixture.
+The famous Irish stout and a little dry red wine provides the perfect flavor to the meat and vegetables mixture.

 Although the alcohol burns off during the cooking process, I do understand that some people prefer not to cook with any alcohol at all.

-So instead of using Guinness and wine in this recipe, simply substitute beef stock in a 1:1 ratio instead.
+So instead of using Guinness and wine in this recipe, simply substitute a good quality beef stock in place of the beer and wine with a 1:1 ratio.

 Fresh or Leftover Mashed Potatoes